Antisemitism: Old Prejudices in a Modern World

 A Path Forward: Combating Antisemitism

-Addressing antisemitism requires a thoughtful approach:
+Addressing antisemitism requires a thoughtful and multi-faceted approach:

 Footnotes: